parames3010/PCS-PREDICTION-MULTI_STRATEGY-BOT/README.md

 ## Disclaimer
 I strong recomend that you follow all the security instructions stated in this file and use only this github repository as source!
 I can not guarantee the security of other forks/sources.

 I can not guarantee that you will loose or make money.
 Please, do your risk manegement properly.

 *This bot takes a tax comission of 2% over profits (only).
 The goal here is to be profitable to it's users by improving our strategies and user experience constantly.
-Join our telegram group for cash-backs and NFT giveaways.
 Please do not use it if you don't agree with the tax and goals, the repository is free @ MIT-license and one can create your own version.

 Good Luck!